Mokkapps/blog/blog/2018-07-22/my-definition-of-a-software-developer.md

 In my opinion, a "senior" developer should have a clear opinion and be able to fight for it in front of clients or other developers.
 For me it is not satisfying if I "dictate" technical decisions to my team, everyone accepts it without saying their meanings and start implementing it.

-For both sides it is more interesting, if their is a vivid discussion about the technical proposal.
-It can help the architect to get new impressions and the team can actively have an impact on decision.
+For both sides it is more interesting, if there is a vivid discussion about the technical proposal.
+It can help the architect to get new impressions and the team can actively have an impact on decisions.

 ## Be social